tokio-rs/website/content/docs/getting-started/futures.md

 # Synchronous Model

-First, let's talk briefly about the synchronous (or blocking) model that the Rust [standard library] uses.
+First, let's talk briefly about the synchronous (or blocking) model that most of the Rust [standard library] uses.

 ```rust